-Crider said, "We're hoping a lot of kids who played field
+Crider said, "We're hoping a lot of

 "We've made an effort to get the message to the soccer girls," Radio said.
 "I visited them during a practice in the fall and a lot of girls seemed interested."

 Chambersburg will begin holding open gym sessions in January and February before practice officially begins in March.
 The team already has a booster club (see box on this page) that is meeting Jan.
-17. While the school is paying for the normal
+17.

 Scott Finley, who had a son, Steven, play boys lacrosse and a daughter, Sarah, playing girls lacrosse, is helping the girls booster club get started.